Neil Gorsuch no ‘swing vote’ despite liberal crossovers, court watchers say

 Josh Blackman, a professor at South Texas College of Law, said the disputes don’t always “fit a neat right-left divide.”

-The court doesn’t have any tribal disputes before it for the 2019 docket, and there doesn’t appear to be a number of criminal cases that court watchers say could lead to Justice Gorsuch crossing over.
+The court’s 2019 docket doesn’t have any tribal disputes, and there doesn’t appear to be a number of criminal cases that court watchers say could lead Justice Gorsuch to cross over.

 “In terms of ones that are expected to be 5-to-4 with Gorsuch as the one joining the liberals, there are two fairly high-profile criminal cases coming up in the October sitting,” said Ilya Shapiro, editor of the Cato Institute’s Supreme Court Review.

-Mr. Shapiro said Justice Gorsuch’s votes in criminal matters tend to parallel his predecessor, Justice Scalia.
+Mr. Shapiro said Justice Gorsuch’s votes in criminal matters tend to parallel those of his predecessor, Justice Scalia, who died in 2016.

 “My impression is that they’re identical.
-And that goes for the types of criminal cases where they’re with conservatives, like in death penalty cases,” Mr. Shapiro said, noting challenges to executions are different than whether a law is too vague to pass constitutional scrutiny.
+And that goes for the types of criminal cases where they’re with conservatives, like in death penalty cases,” said Mr. Shapiro, noting that challenges to executions are different from questions of whether a law is too vague to pass constitutional scrutiny.

-Advocacy groups, though, are hoping Justice Gorsuch — or another GOP-appointed justice — will align with Justice Scalia’s reasoning in one prominent LGBT case being heard Oct.
-8.
+Advocacy groups, though, are hoping Justice Gorsuch — or another Republican-appointed justice — will align with Justice Scalia’s reasoning in a prominent LGBTQ case to be heard Tuesday.

-The legal battle is over the definition of “sex” under the Civil Rights Act of 1964, with advocacy groups having filed briefs trying to sway some of the Republican-appointed justices to the liberal side of the court in arguing “sex” includes discrimination based on sexual orientation and gender identity.
+The legal battle is over the definition of “sex” under the Civil Rights Act of 1964.
+Advocacy groups have filed briefs trying to sway some of the Republican-appointed justices to the liberal side of the court by arguing that “sex” includes discrimination based on sexual orientation and gender identity.

-Several of the briefs have turned to Justice Scalia’s opinion in a unanimous ruling in a 1998 case that said Title VII protected a male employee from sexual harassment from someone of the same gender, according to Mr. Blackman.
-The briefs say the opinion provides the Republican-appointed justices with a standard in ruling for the LGBT plaintiffs, who said they were fired from their jobs based on their sexual orientation or based on being transgender.
+Several of the briefs have turned to Justice Scalia’s opinion in a unanimous ruling in a 1998 case that said Title VII protected a male employee from sexual harassment from someone of the same gender, Mr. Blackman said.
+The briefs say the opinion provides the Republican-appointed justices with a standard in ruling for the LGBTQ plaintiffs, who said they were fired from their jobs based on their sexual orientation or based on being transgender.

 “They no doubt hope that Gorsuch will find these textualist arguments persuasive,” Mr. Blackman said.